-- 1. Locate the statement, "the combined weight of occupants and cargo should never exceed 850 lbs" on your vehicle's placard.
-[The placard is on the driver's doorjamb.] - 2.
+1. Locate the statement, "the combined weight of occupants and cargo should never exceed

+- 700 lbs" on your vehicle's placard.
+(The placard is on the driver's doorjamb). - 2.
 Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from 850 pounds or 395 kilograms. - 4.
+Subtract the combined weight of the driver and passengers from 700 lbs. - 4.
 The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if the maximum load is 850 lbs and there will be five 150 lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 100 lbs.
+For example, if the maximum load is 700 lbs and there will be four 150 lb passengers in your vehicle, the amount of available cargo and luggage load capacity is 100 lbs.
+(700 600 (4 × 150) = 100 lbs) - 5.
+Determine the combined weight of luggage and cargo being loaded in the vehicle.
+That weight may not safely exceed the available